mjmeilahn/stock-investment-simulator/README.md

 # Stock Investment Simulator
 <h3>FAKE Money.
 Real Data.
 Would you like to play a game?</h3>

+<p>Everyone starts with $100k to invest - but this amount can be changed inside account.json.</p>

 1. Clone & Download this Repo.
 2. Create a local .env file in this repo with the line below.
 > FINNHUB_API_KEY="XXXXXXXXXXXXXXXX"